Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Linear systems

 \subsubsection{Complexity comparison}

-In Table \ref{table:linear-systems} we compare the complexities of our linear systems algorithm with other classical and quantum algorithms in the literature for a specific task.\footnote{In the tables (different from the main text) for each cell we write $f= \widetilde{\OC}(g)$ if $f= \OC(gh)$ with $h=o(g)$, even if the total unparallelized runtime is $\OC(2^g)$.
-That is, we include terms even if it has a logarithmic contribution to the total runtime.
+In Table \ref{table:linear-systems} we compare the complexities of our linear systems algorithm with other classical and quantum algorithms in the literature for a specific task.\footnote{In the tables (different from the main text) for each cell we detail contributions from all parameters even if the contribution of that parameter to the total unparallelized runtime is exponentially worse.
 This is to highlight the dependence of each parameter in each cell in isolation so that each dependency can be compared across different schemes.} The task we consider in Table \ref{table:linear-systems} is to

 We assume that the normalization constant $c$ is whatever is natural to the algorithm at hand, and that we are querying the vector $A^{-1}\vec{b}$ in the computational basis.
-Thus, $c = 1$ for the classical setting, and $c=1/\|A^{-1}\kt{\vec{b}}\|$ for the other quantum solvers.
+Thus, $c = 1$ for {in the usual} classical setting, and {$c=\|A^{-1}\vec{b}\|$ for quantum solvers and quantum-inspired classical solvers}.
 This is to allow a "middle ground" comparison with the other quantum and classical solvers, as relaxing these two assumptions incurs additional overhead for other quantum algorithms and classical algorithms, respectively.

 We compare the space resources required to create the data access to $A$, and to perform the algorithm.
 We also compare the maximum coherent quantum runtime required (if applicable), and the total runtime.
 For our randomized scheme, we assume no parallelization, thus the total runtime is simply the product of the gate depth and the sample complexity.
-For all algorithms, we assume that the data starts in the most amenable \textit{classical} format for that algorithm, such as in a sparse row representation, or in our classical Pauli access model.
+For all algorithms, we assume that the data starts in the most amenable \textit{classical} format for that algorithm, such as in a sparse row representation, or in our case the classical Pauli access model.
 From there, we keep track of any additional \textit{classical} or \textit{quantum} overheads (both space and time) needed to provide any required data structures, for instance, the resources required to provide a block encoding.

 Taking into account the aforementioned features, in Table \ref{table:linear-systems} we consider the following algorithms: